 - 1. Log in to the Signal Sciences console. - 2.
 Select a site if you have more than one site. - 3.
 Click Requests.
 The requests page appears. - 4.
 Locate or search for the request you want to convert into a rule. - 5.
 Click View request detail.
 The request details page appears. - 6.
 Click Convert to rule in the upper-right corner.
 The rule builder menu page appears. - 7.
-Under Type, select the type of rule you want to make (Request, Rate limit, or Signal exclusion). - 8.
-Under Conditions, select which characteristics of the request you want to convert into rule conditions.
-For example, selecting "IP Address" and "Path" will create conditions in the rule that look for the specific IP address and path featured in the request. - 9.
+Under Type, select the type of rule you want to make (Request, Rate limit, or Signal exclusion).

+- - 9.
 Click Continue.
 A pre-built rule with conditions featuring the request characteristics you selected - 10.
 Under Conditions, modify the rule as needed by adding and editing rule conditions. - 11.
-Under Actions, select which action(s) the rule should take (e.g., Block, Allow, or Add signal).
+Under Actions, select which actions the rule should take (e.g., Block, Allow, or Add signal).
 Additional actions can be added by clicking Add action. - 12.
 Under Status, optionally disable the rule by deselecting the Always enabled toggle.
 By default, rules are automatically enabled when created unless specifically disabled.